DDELS/DDELS.github.io/README.md

 ### Education
-* New York Institute of Technology, Manhattan, NY <br> t
+* New York Institute of Technology, Manhattan, NY <br> September 2018 - Present
 	* Bachelor's in computer Science with a focus in Cyber Security
 * Mount Hebron High School <br> August 2014 - May 2018
+* National Aeronautics and Space Administration

 ### Experience